In this tutorial, we are going to learn about the Deque interface and how to use it. We will also explore its methods.

 Methods of Deque Interface

-With Deque in Java, you can add, remove and retrieve elements with ease.
-With Example we will try to understand how we can achieve that:
+With Deque in Java, you can easily add, remove, and retrieve elements.
+For example, we will try to understand how we can achieve that:

 Adding Elements